-You've invested in a piece or set of outdoor wood furniture, and you want to make sure it lasts for several years.
-You know how to clean your outdoor cushions, but what's the best way to protect your outdoor investment from the elements?
+You've invested in a set of outdoor wood furniture, and you want to make sure it lasts for several years.
+You know how to clean your outdoor cushions, but what's the best way to protect your investment from the elements?
 For wood and hardwood garden furniture, it's a combination of keeping it under cover, cleaning it, and conditioning it so that the wood stays healthy and retains its beautiful warmth.
-Discover what it takes to maintain your outdoor wood furniture through the years, allowing it to retain its strength and natural beauty.
+Discover what it takes to maintain your wood garden furniture through the years, allowing it to keep its strength and natural beauty.

 Know Your Wood